Congressman Phillips: ‘The President must be removed immediately’

 Dean Phillips, the U.S. representative for Minnesota’s 3rd Congressional District, has called for the immediate removal of President Donald Trump the day after a violent mob of the president’s supporters stormed the U.S. Capitol.

-Congress confirmed Joe Biden as the presidential election winner early Thursday morning after the mob disrupted the counting of the Electoral College results.
+Congress confirmed Joe Biden as the presidential election winner in the early morning hours after the mob disrupted the counting of the Electoral College results.

 “Just hours after the insurrection, we’re back in the Capitol to resume our solemn duty of counting electors & affirming the election of Joe Biden.
 May today’s horrors be the dusk of the darkest chapter of our lifetimes, & may tomorrow’s dawn inspire a new era of American repair,” Phillips tweeted after lawmakers reconvened to continue with the certification of votes.